SCARS Code Of Conduct

-The Society’s Board of Directors and Sanctioned Committees are authorized not only to develop and maintain this Code of Conduct and other requirements, but to also establish and implement standards, procedures, and guidelines for the purpose of determining when violations or failures occur and for allowing the Members to participate in a resolution and remediation process that is both reasonable and fair to the Members and the industry in which the Members exist.
-The Code of Conduct represents a commitment by the Society and its Members to follow the ethical standards and best practices evidenced by the Code of Conduct at all times.
+The Society’s Board of Directors and Sanctioned Committees, under the oversight and guidance of the SCARS Advisory Board, are authorized not only to develop and maintain this Code of Conduct and other requirements, but to also establish and implement standards, procedures, rules & policies, and guidelines for the purpose of determining when violations or when failures occur and for allowing the participation of Members, Volunteers, and other Participants in a resolution and remediation process that is both reasonable and fair to those involved and the industry in which they exist.
+The Code of Conduct represents a commitment by the Society and its Members, Volunteers, and Participants to follow the ethical standards and best practices evidenced by the Code of Conduct at all times.

-The Society fully expects this Code of Conduct to be a dynamic and evolving set of principles and procedures because our Membership and the anti-scam ecosystem are dynamic and evolving.
+The Society fully expects this Code of Conduct to be a dynamic and evolving set of principles and procedures because our Members, Volunteers, and Participants and the anti-scam ecosystem are dynamic and evolving.

-All SCARS members are required to be compliant with the Society of Citizens Against Romance Scams’ Code of Conduct and other appropriate standards, policies, procedures, and practices, or their Membership May Be Revoked and all use or display of their Membership will be prohibited, and their name added to our debarment list preventing future membership.
+All SCARS Members, Volunteers, and Participants are required to be compliant with the Society of Citizens Against Relationship Scams’ Code of Conduct and other appropriate standards, policies, rules, procedures, and practices, or their Membership, Volunteership, or Participation and access May Be Revoked and all use, access, participation, including display of their Membership or other SCARS trademarks and/or copyright materials will be prohibited, and their name added to our debarment or prohibition list preventing future membership, volunteering, or any participation.

-The Society believes that all people are best-served when strong and flexible self-regulatory measures are in place and that Members engage in ethical digital behavior at all times.
-The Society participated in the development and the endorsement, with other industry groups and organization, of the Self-Regulatory Principles for Online Behavior in this Code of Conduct.
+The Society believes that all people are best-served when strong and flexible self-regulatory measures are in place and that Members, Volunteers, and Participants engage in ethical digital behavior at all times.
+The Society participated in the development and the endorsement, with other industry groups and organizations, of the Self-Regulatory Principles for Online Behavior in this Code of Conduct.
 In this regard, the Society’s Code of Conduct will facilitate and encourage industry adoption not merely by encouraging participation, but by making compliance with the Principles a prerequisite and a hallmark of SCARS Members.

-All Members are required to respect the safety of other victims.
+All Members, Volunteers, and Participants are required to respect the safety of other victims.
 This includes advising them on any unsafe behavior and making sure that communications between the Member and other victims are private wherever there would be an expectation of privacy.

-All Members agree to maintain Transparency in their communications and Online Behavior, meaning that they will identify themselves appropriately at all times in communications with lawful real individuals and groups.
+All Members, Volunteers, and Participants agree to maintain Transparency in their communications and Online Behavior, meaning that they will identify themselves appropriately at all times in communications with lawful real individuals and groups.
 This includes the following minimum requirements:

-1. Affiliations – all members should give clear, meaningful, and prominent notice of their own websites, social media pages, and other media, and that has any affiliation with other third-parties, groups, or organizations.
+1. Affiliations – all Members, Volunteers, and Participants should give clear, meaningful, and prominent notice of their own websites, social media pages, and other media, and if they have any affiliation with other third-parties, groups, or organizations.

 2. Privacy – that describes their data collection and use practices.
 Such notice should include clear descriptions of the types of data collected online.
 The uses of such data, including whether the data will be transferred to a non-Affiliate for any purposes.